Media

 Social Media

 The Alberta Human Rights Commission's social media accounts are used to engage with the public and discuss issues of public interest related to human rights in Alberta.
-Follow the Commission on LinkedIn.
+Follow the Commission on social media.

 Our accounts are monitored during regular business hours from 8:15 a.m. to 4:30 p.m.
 (Mountain Time) Monday to Friday, excluding statutory holidays.
 The Commission does not discuss complaints through social media channels.
 To make a complaint or inquire about a complaint in process, please contact our Confidential Inquiry Line at: 780-427-7661.
 Refer to our social media terms of engagement for more information about our social media.